openshift/service-idler/README.md

     previousScale: 2
 ```

-When the `wantIdled` field is flipped back to false, the controller will
+When the `wantIdle` field is flipped back to false, the controller will
 ensure that all target scalables are returned to their previous scales,
 and clear `unidledScales` and `inactiveServiceNames` (which represents the
 trigger services that don't yet have ready endpoints).